abdullah-muhammedd/todo-api/README.md

 1. **Secure User Password Encryption (bcryptjs):** User passwords are securely hashed using bcryptjs, ensuring that sensitive user data remains protected.
 2. **Stateless Authentication Method:**
     - **User Login:** Users can log in with either their email or username along with their password.
-    - **Cookie-Based Tokens:** Upon successful login, the user is issued two cookies:
+    - **Cookie-Based Tokens:** Upon successful login, the user is issued three cookies:
         - A short-lived `access_token`
         - A long-lived `refresh_token`
+        - A `token_exists` cookie to allwo client to check the login status
     - **Token Validation:** For each subsequent request, the `access_token` is validated to confirm the user's credentials.
     - **Token Expiry Handling:** If the `access_token` has expired, the system checks the validity of the `refresh_token`.
 If the `refresh_token` is valid, a new `access_token` is issued with the upcoming response.
     - **Double Layer Token Security:** Tokens cannot be generated outside of the server because the secrets of both the `access_token` and `refresh_token` are extremely hard to guess.
 Furthermore, these tokens are distinct from each other, enhancing security.